thehamop1/ProjectBoilerplate/README.md

     - Options to run
       - Run binaries directly from build/bin
       - Run from vscode using gdb from the play button and add more launch options from .vscode/launch.json
+    - Generate documentation:
+      - doxygen doxyfile
+      - Edit the mainpage.md in order to change the homepage for your project the docs can be accessed with ./docs/html/index.html

 ## Project layout
     - .vscode/